cr2007/d3js-us-electric-vehicle-dashboard/README.md

 Each chart is implemented as a class in its own JavaScript file.

 The classes include a `render` function that takes the processed data and generates the chart.

+### Styling

+The application is styled using CSS.
+The [main CSS file](./styles/main.css) includes styles for the overall layout and imports the CSS files for each type of chart.

+### HTML Structure

+The [main HTML file](./index.html) includes the D3.js library, the main CSS file, and placeholders for the charts.

+The placeholders are `div` elements with specific IDs corresponding to each type of chart.